Hulu: Early years (2007–2010)

 Individuals who were instrumental in the founding of Hulu include Bruce Campbell, Peter Chernin, JB Perrette, Mike Lang, Beth Comstock, George Kliavkoff, Darren Feher, and Jason Kilar.
 Rus Yusupov, the lead designer on Hulu's original design team, played a key role in shaping the platform's initial interface and user experience.
-Hulu was announced in March 2007 with AOL, NBCUniversal (then co-owned by General Electric and Vivendi), MSN, Myspace (then owned by News Corporation), and Yahoo! planned as "initial distribution partners."
+Hulu was announced in March 2007 with AOL, NBC Universal (then co-owned by General Electric and Vivendi), MSN, Myspace (then owned by News Corporation), and Yahoo! planned as "initial distribution partners."
+Hulu first release was on October 27, 2007, which was the video syndication player that was developed by the NBC Engineering team led by Tom Sharma.
 Jason Kilar was named Hulu CEO in late 2007.
 NBC shut down its earlier online video effort NBBC in order to focus on Hulu.

 The name Hulu was chosen in late August 2007, when the website went live with an announcement only and no content.
 It invited users to leave their email addresses for the upcoming beta test.
 In October 2007, Hulu began the private beta testing by invitation, and later allowed users to invite friends.
 Hulu launched for public access in the United States on March 12, 2008.

 Hulu began an advertising campaign during NBC's broadcast of Super Bowl XLIII with an initial ad starring Alec Baldwin titled "Alec in Huluwood."
 Advertisements have since aired featuring Eliza Dushku, Seth MacFarlane, Denis Leary, and Will Arnett.

 In July 2007, Providence Equity, the owner of Newport Television, became one of the earliest "outside" investors by purchasing a 10% stake in the company for US$100 million equity investment, before the company was known as "Hulu."
 With its investment came a seat on the board of directors, where Providence was said to act as an "independent voice on the board."
 In April 2009, the Walt Disney Company joined the Hulu consortium as a stakeholder, with plans to offer content from ABC, ESPN and Disney Channel.